omnit3a/Jenny/Readme.md

 # Description
 Jenny is a interpreted stack-based procedural programming language that is modeled after x86 assembly in functionality.

-All jenny source files must use the .jen file extension
+All Jenny source files must use the .jen file extension

 # Plans for Jenny
 - [ ] Header files